 This method uses the data already available in the public domain through books, texts, reports, magazines, articles, etc.

 Whenever the data is derived from the existing data, the method of data collection is called secondary data collection.

 When compared to primary data collection methods, it tends to be inexpensive and quick.

 Surveys are a popular method of data collection.
 Information is collected through customized questionnaires.
 These questionnaires are focused to explore facets of a topic.
-Information like demographics, opinions, behaviors, and attitudes can be mapped through surveys.
+Information like demographics, opinions, behaviours, and attitudes can be mapped through surveys.